C24Be/AS_Network_List/README.md

 <img width="240" alt="image" src="https://github.com/C24Be/AS_Network_List/assets/153936414/2ec89fa9-b39a-416d-b1a1-20ddc89377ed">

-These scripts have been tested on MacOS and Linux.
+These scripts have been tested on MacOS, FreeBSD and Linux.

 ## Prerequisites